SuSonicTH/zli/src/lib/README.md

 # 3rd party (lua-) libraries

-here is a collection of 3rd party libgraries either for lua directly or for a zli binding
+here is a collection of 3rd party libraries either for lua directly or for a zli binding

 ## included lua libraries
 Well known lua libraries included in zli